UP-macroecology/EBBA_Niche_vs_Range_shifts/README.md

-# Patterns of niche and range shifts in European and North American breeding birds under climate change
+# Climate-induced range and niche shifts in European and North American breeding birds"

-Project investigating niche and range shifts of breeding birds in Europe and in the conterminous US.
-For European breeding bird species versions 1 and 2 of the European Breeding Bird Atlas (EBBA) are compared, for North American species data of the North American Breeding Bird Survey (BBS) from the 1980s/1990s are compared to data from the 2010s.
+by Damaris Zurell, Katrin Schifferle, Sergi Herrando, Verena Keller, Aleksi Lehikoinen, Thomas Sattler, Levin Wiedenroth

+**Summary**: Species respond dynamically to climate change leading to transient dynamics and time lagged range shifts.
+In consequence, species may not occupy their full climatic niche during range shifting.
+Here, we aim to assess niche tracking during recent range shifts of European and North American birds.
+Using data from two European bird atlases and from the North American Breeding Bird Survey between 1980s-2010s, we analyse range overlap and climate niche overlap based on kernel density estimation and null model analyses.
+Phylogenetic multiple regression was used to assess the effect of species morphological, ecological and biogeographic traits on range and niche metrics.
+European birds shifted their ranges north and north-eastwards, North American birds westwards.
+Trailing range edges were more inert than leading range edges in both regions.
+Although transient dynamics were more pronounced in North America, we found niche expansion was more common than niche unfilling in both regions.
+Trait analyses revealed some commonalities but also important differences between the two regions.
+Overall, dispersal limitations were minor in both regions while severe lagging of trailing range edges could be indicative of extinction debts.
+Differences between regions suggest different underlying mechanisms, for example related to land use history, that should be further investigated.

+**Keywords**: range tracking, niche tracking, transient dynamics, extinction debts, colonisation credit, dispersal limitation

+This repository contains the R scripts needed to reproduce all results as well as results and plots.

+**Funding**: This research was supported by Deutsche Forschungsgemeinschaft (DFG) under grant agreements No. ZU 361/1-1 and ZU 361/6-1.

+---

-## General workflow and current status:
+## General workflow:

 ### EBBA analysis: